JaydipMagan/Meme-maker/README.md

     Enter meme template:

-Once you have chosen a meme template you have three options to decide where the text you want should go, by default **Impact** font is being used.
+Once you have chosen a meme template you have three options to decide where the text you want should go:

     Text options: